rafabc/microservices-maven-archetypes/README.md

 Automotion
 -------
-If all archetypes are installed yet, its posible use mvn-create-projects.sh to create fast all environmet projects and test it.
+If all archetypes are installed, its posible use mvn-create-projects.sh to create fast all environmet projects and test it.